-A prolapse is is a condition where organs fall down or slip out of place.
+A prolapse is a condition where organs fall down or slip out of place.

 Types of prolapse

-If it affects the top or your vagina, it is a prolapse of uterus or of cervix (hysterocele).
+If it affects the top of your vagina, it is a prolapse of uterus or of cervix (hysterocele).

-And if it affects the back part of your vagina, its a posterior prolapse (rectocele or enterocoele).
+And if it affects the back part of your vagina, it is a posterior prolapse (rectocele or enterocoele).
 The bowel bulges forward into the back wall of the vagina.